MotusanGroup/bhelpful/README.md

 ## Planned features
-* pluggable content resolvers (currently can only read text strings from the help resouces file, need to resolve from urls)
+* pluggable content resolvers (currently can read text strings in the help resources file and from unprotected urls.
+Need to be able to support more sophisticated scenarios, e.g. paywalled content or content requiring authentication, etc.)
-* pluggable renderers (currently depends on jQuery and jQuery.balloon (https://urin.github.io/jquery.balloon.js/))
+* pluggable renderers (currently depends on jQuery and jQuery.balloon (https://urin.github.io/jquery.balloon.js/).
+Need to be able to support other rendering mechanisms.)